JahzeelReid/spotifyTranslatorapp/README.md

 -update frontend to display whats retrieved from python script -build a parser for japanese text
--check if each word is in the jpns 2000, if not database it
+-check if each word is in the jpns 2000, if not database it -- change the lyric display to only show the current playing line -- requires real time updating
+-- maybe update evry few seconds to check where the song is -- requires annotated lyrics
+-- do quick sort on annotated lyrics to find the current snippet -- split lyrics into [timestamp, lyric] arrrays **done**

 <!-- npm start -->